-(A) The student is to take the complaint to the instructor involved.
+(A) The student is to take the complaint to the instructor involved first.

-(B) If the student does not obtain satisfaction, the student may acquire a grade appeal form from the Registrar's Office, fill it out and take it to the instructor's department head.
-The department head acknowledges receipt of the form and returns the duplicate to the student.
+(B) If the student does not obtain satisfaction, the student may acquire a grade appeal form from the Registrar's Office, fill it out and take it to the instructor's Program Director/Coordinator.
+The Program Director/Coordinator chair acknowledges receipt of the form and returns the duplicate to the student.

-(C) If the department head, upon reviewing the complaint, is unable to resolve the matter to the satisfaction of the student, the student may appeal to the Vice-President for Academic Affairs.
-The department head shall immediately forward the appeal form with a letter of recommendation to the Vice President of Academic Affairs.
+(C) In conjunction with the Department Chair, the Program Director/Coordinator reviews the complaint.
+If they are unable to resolve the matter to the satisfaction of the student, the student may appeal to Graduate Studies.
+The Department Chair shall immediately forward the appeal form with a letter of recommendation to Graduate Studies.